Get

 Prescription Foods

 A number of commercial options exist, broken into two types of foods: prescription and non-prescription foods.
-Prescription foods need to be approved or prescribed by your veterinarian, because they are highly specific for certain types of medical conditions and may cause issues if used inappropriately.
+Prescription foods need to be approved or prescribed by a veterinarian, because they are highly specific for certain types of medical conditions and may cause issues if used inappropriately.
 There are a number of prescription, highly-digestible, minimally inflammatory foods available for dogs with pancreatitis from most of the major pet food companies.
 The good news is that if a dog doesn’t like one, there will often be a few other options to pick from, that they might find more tasty.

 Non-Prescription Foods